 , and context

 .
-We then set up the GraphQL Playground at the route /playground
+The GraphQL Playground is set up at the route /playground

-to load our GraphQL endpoint.
-Finally, we start our ExpressJS server to listen at port 4000 and print a message to the console.
+to load your GraphQL endpoint.
+Your ExpressJS server is started to listen at port 4000 and print a message to the console.

 Querying the GraphQL server